-MIF as a chaperone of SOD1 mediates MM cell intrinsic resistance to PIs by modulating ROS-induced mitochondrial dysfunction.
+MIF as a chaperone of SOD1 mediates MM cell resistance to PIs by modulating reactive oxygen species–induced mitochondrial dysfunction.

 MIF and SOD1 are potential biomarkers for predicting MM patient response to PIs and promising targets for overcoming MM PI resistance.